1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 TAB

-For TAB readers there is no change other than the appearance of new numbers.
+For TAB users there is no notational change other than new number positions.

 The diagram below illustrates the notes on the guitar's fifth string, the A string.
-The thumb is normally used to pluck the fifth string.
+The thumb is normally used to pluck notes on the fifth string.

 Memorize new notes by saying their name as you play them.
-Look at the notes in the score of Pie in the Sky and speak their names out loud.
-TAB readers should also learn the names of new notes and chords.
+Look at the notes in the score of Pie in the Sky and speak their names aloud.

 Identify the letter name of each note below [answer below]: